hmareen/installing-opencl/README.md

 For those with an NVidia GPU, installing the CUDA Toolkit (and rebooting) suffices to get OpenCL to work.
 Check your CUDA version through `nvcc -V` on the command line.

 ## Apple
 For those with an Apple computer, OpenCL seems to work out of the box.
+Caveat: in 2018, Apple deprecated OpenGL/OpenCL and proposed Metal 2.
+This means that applications using OpenGL/OpenCL can no longer be sold in the App-store.
+There is however still [an Apple page](https://developer.apple.com/opencl/) from July 2020 that describes how to use OpenCL.

 ## AMD
-1. Windows: OpenCL seems to be supported through the Adrenalin driver, according to [this webpage](https://www.khronos.org/opencl/resources): “for Windows-based platforms OpenCL support is shipped in the [Adrenalin](https://community.amd.com/t5/gaming/change-the-way-you-game-with-amd-radeon-software-adrenalin-2020/ba-p/414256) driver.”.
+1. Windows: OpenCL seems to be supported through the Adrenalin driver, according to [this webpage](https://github.com/KhronosGroup/Khronosdotorg/blob/main/api/opencl/resources.md): “for Windows-based platforms OpenCL support is shipped in the [Adrenalin](https://community.amd.com/t5/gaming/change-the-way-you-game-with-amd-radeon-software-adrenalin-2020/ba-p/414256) driver.”.
 So if OpenCL is not working, you need to update your Adrenalin driver and reboot. _Has anyone tried this?_
-2. Ubuntu 20.04 or 22.04: installing the ROCm packages seems to suffice. _Has anyone tried this?_
+2. Ubuntu 20.04 or 22.04: follow the instructions on how to install and use the [ROCm packages](https://rocm.docs.amd.com/en/latest/).
+If you are not using Ubuntu 20.04 or 22.04, check if the webpages mention your OS. _Has anyone tried this?_

 ## Intel
 ### Windows